Sabri2001/v2g_mechanism_project/README.md

 - VCG mechanism implementation for truthful user preference elicitation
 - Temporal flexibility analysis of EV charging scenarios
 - Simulation framework using real-world EV charging data

+## Experiments legend
+- **Experiment 1/**: Effect of battery wear costs on charge schedule
+- **Experiment 2/**: Cost savings from bidirectional charging as a function of battery wear costs
+- **Experiment 3/**: Effect of station congestion on charge schedule
+- **Experiment 4/**: Cost savings from temporal flexibility as a function of station congestion
+- **Experiment 5/**: VCG tax as a function of the charging request
+- **Experiment 6/**: Indidividual cost savings from optimal charging with VCG taxes
+- **Experiment 7/**: Costs saved from reporting temporal flexibilities to the scheduler
+- **Experiment 8/**: Optimality gap with ADMM
+- **Experiment 9/**: Utility of EVs as a function of their bids in the absence of taxes
+- **Experiment 10/**: Occurence of a negative VCG tax

 ## Getting Started